frodrigues87/Adventure-Works-SQL-Project/README.md

 Report.pdf outlines the strategies and solutions we've implemented.
 ### SQL Scripts:
 StockClearance.sql: Script for managing the stock clearance auction system.
-BrickAndMortarStores.sql: Script for analyzing and recommending store locations.
+<p> BrickAndMortarStores.sql: Script for analyzing and recommending store locations.

 ## Reading Path
 Project Overview: Begin with the Project - SQL_2023.pdf to understand the problem statement and project requirements.